ybelsare/payconiq/README.md

    $ aws eks update-kubeconfig --name terraform-eks-demo

 # Steps
-1) Clone the above mentioned repository
+1) Clone the above mentioned repository from the develop branch
 2) Navigate to the folder payconiq
 # Create the eks cluster
 3) Navigate to the terraform-eks folder